vlazed/StopMotionHelper/TUTORIAL_2.md

 There are a few behavior quirks to be aware of when animating bonemerged entities with either the Advanced Bonemerge Tool (ABT) or the Composite Bonemerge Tool (CBT).
 The following bulletpoints list some gotchas when working with these entities, assuming the user also uses Ragdoll Mover (RGM).

 - CBT uses the same bone manipulation features (inflating bone scale, moving the bones with Edit Bones, using RGM) as Stop Motion Helper.
 If you are parenting an entity onto a bone using CBT, SMH will override your settings.
 It is recommended that you use ABT to parent the entity instead, as it stores its own offsets.
 - With ABT, Ragdoll Mover does not update its gizmo position when going between keyframes on SMH.
 You will need to reselect the bone (press R twice) to update the gizmo position.

+You can disable the selection of bonemerged entities with `smh_cycleselected 0`. `smh_lockselected 0` will disable entity selection altogether.

 ### Visualizing Bone Motion Paths